zenml-io/zenml/docs/book/user-guide/advanced-guide/data-versioning-and-lineage.md

 # Data versioning and artifact management in ZenML

 ZenML seamlessly integrates data versioning and lineage into its core functionality.
 When a pipeline is executed, each run generates artifacts that are automatically tracked and managed.
 One can easily view the entire lineage of how artifacts are created and interact with them through the [post-execution workflow](../starter-guide/fetch-runs-after-execution.md).
+The dashboard is also a way to interact with the artifacts produced by different pipeline runs.
 ZenML's artifact management, caching, lineage tracking, and visualization capabilities can help gain valuable insights, streamline the experimentation process, and ensure the reproducibility and reliability of machine learning workflows.

 ## Artifact Versioning, Caching, and Lineage